Turfgrass Epistemology

 Diagnostic Criteria for Turfgrass Bullshit Disorder:https://drive.google.com/file/d/1Y_GeVPQ237pzm0ImTP4eVij6I9D0PHPn/view

-S4 E3 Does Nitrogen Suppress Dollar Spot?
+S4 E13 Does Dew Removal Reduce Dollar Spot?

 Voicemail:859-444-4234